 Option C: disable the rule

-If you do not want a built-in rule in your entire repo, disable
+If you do not want a rule in your entire repo, switch it off centrally instead of suppressing it at every call site.

 Only do this if the rule genuinely does not fit your team, not to avoid a single location.
 For a specific location, inline suppression is the right choice.